 On 22 June 2024, the Board granted approval to extend the term of the current lead auditor for one year, to include the audit for the year ending 30 June 2025 in light of the strategic changes being explored by the Company which are ongoing and relevant to the 30 June 2025 audit.
 The Audit, Risk and Compliance Committee and Board were satisfied that such an extension was consistent with maintaining the quality of the audit provided to the Company and would not give rise to a conflict of interest situation, as defined in the Corporations Act 2001 and thereby impair the independence of the lead audit partner.
-PwC has provided written confirmation that this extension would not give rise to a conflict of interest situation and appropriate safeguards are in place to ensure appropriate objectivity and independence are maintained.
+PwC has provided written confirmation that this extension would not give rise to a conflict of ensure appropriate objectivity and independence are maintained.